Milkado/go-migrations/README.md

 ## go-migrations

-Building a database migration package with Go
+Building a database migration package with Go.

 Initial fase of the project, little to none implemented

 ### Usage